brentley/appmeshworkshop/content/servicediscovery/createservice.md

 ---
-title: "Create a new crystal service"
+title: "Create a new ECS service"
 date: 2018-09-18T17:39:30-05:00
-weight: 30
+weight: 50
 ---

 * Register a new task definition pointing to the crystal-sd-blue virtual node.